 UnitedHealth anticipates a potential loss of up to $1.6 billion for the fiscal year.
-Amid recovery efforts, a new ransomware group, RansomHub, has claimed possession of the stolen data, intensifying the crisis.
+Amid recovery efforts, a new ransomware group, RansomHub, claimed possession of the stolen data, intensifying the crisis.
 Scam calls targeting patients and criticisms of Change Healthcare’s recovery pace have emerged.

 As the industry grapples with the fallout, the importance of HIPAA compliance and cybersecurity measures has never been clearer.
 Below are essential tips to bolster cyber defenses and ensure compliance: